Letters to the Editor: Odour Protection; Safe Levels of WiFi; Herbalist’s Approach to Lyme DiseaseVitality Magazine July 1, 2017

 I just came across a copy of Vitality at a local eatery and upon reading it I discovered the digital option!
 Good to see that the magazine is still going strong and providing such great information to everyone.
 We are now in Stratford and really enjoying retirement.
 Our new digital subscription is great to have as a way of keeping abreast of what is happening in the Natural Health field via our computers.

 Joyanne and Michael L., Stratford, Ont.

-Editor’s Note: Vitality Magazine is now published in three formats:
+Vitality magazine is now published in three formats:

-1) In a print magazine format 10X per year available in local health food stores (see page 82 for some of the outlets on our routes);
+1) In a print magazine format 10X per year available in local health food stores;

-2) In a digital edition, identical to the print magazine and delivered to subscriber’s email IN boxes the minute it is released;
+2) In a digital edition, identical to the print magazine and delivered to subscriber’s email inbox the minute it is released;

 3) On our website, which is currently being updated in preparation for a new launch in August.
 The new website will have a “comment” function at the end of each article, as well as dozens of bloggers added to our already impressive roster of writers, and lots more bells and whistles (we might even start a video section).